KevinCox0427/Angular-Arcade-Hockey/README.md

 The front end will be an Angular built with RXJS's timer Observable to keep a 60-tick in-game timer.
 The game state and physics engine will then be transferred to the back end with a Socket.Io connection to enable multiplayer.
-The back end will be written in C# and I will be using this to learn the .NET framework.
+The back end will be written in Java and I will be using this to learn the Spring framework.
+The neural network will also be written in Java, although I know there is much more support and performs better with Python, so I might make a Flask server for that.

 ___